As an Amazon Associate, I earn from qualifying purchases.

 For the fillings

-- With a very sharp knife, cut the salmon into 1/2-inch-thick strips that are about as long as the short side of a piece of nori.
+- With a very sharp knife, cut the salmon into 1/4-inch-thick strips.

 - Halve and pit the avocados.
 Slice the flesh lengthwise into strips and scoop it from the skin with a large spoon.

-- Peel the cucumber, cut in half lengthwise and scoop out the watery center from each half with a small spoon.
-Then cut each half in half crosswise, and cut each quarter into 3 or 4 sticks.
+- Cut cucumber in half lengthwise and scoop out the watery center from each half with a small spoon.
+Then cut each half in half crosswise, and cut each quarter into 4 sticks.

 To assemble the sushi

-- Place a piece of nori on the mat, also with one of the short sides toward you.
+- Place a piece of nori on the mat, with the shiny side down and one of the short sides toward you.

-- Wet your hands (a bowl of warm water on the counter helps here) and pick up a small amount of rice (maybe 1/3 cup).
+- Wet your hands (a bowl of warm water with a splash of rice vinegar helps here) and pick up about 1/2 cup of rice.

 - Using your hands, spread the rice fairly evenly over the surface of the nori, leaving the half-inch strip farthest from you riceless.
 You don’t need to spread the rice perfectly to end up with good-looking sushi.